NSO-developer/nso-gitbook/huawei-nce/README.md

  }
  ```

-## 10.16 tail-f action to send CLI confugration to a target device(Northbound Transparent Transmission)
+## 10.16 tail-f action to send CLI configuration to a target device(Northbound Transparent Transmission)
 -------------------------------------------------------------------------------------------------------

 The user can use the 'set-or-read-cli-config' tail-f action to send CLI configuration to a device managed by the huawei-nce controller.